samblenny/ime_engine/README.md

 ## Features

 ### Language Support
-- Now: Simplified Chinese with 1200 word HSK4 level vocabulary
+- Now: Simplified Chinese with 2500 word HSK5 level vocabulary
-- Soonish: 2500 word HSK5
 - Maybe Later: 5000 word HSK6, Hangul, Hiragana, Katakana

 ### Design
-- Small and efficient (.wasm file with 1200 word vocab is 30 KB)
+- Small and efficient (.wasm file with 2500 word vocab is 55 KB)
 - Sacrifice ease of typing for better privacy (no AI stuff)
 - Builds no_std and does not use heap allocation
 - Intended for plain text user interfaces (CLI or terminal-style web UI)